bihor/fp_masterquiz/Documentation/Configuration/Index.rst

     This is set by default.
 You can change the value to 1, if you do not use the AJAX-version.
     If it is still not working, you can disable the cHash-check in the install tool:
     [FE][pageNotFoundOnCHashError] = false

+  - You have still problems?
+Then read the chapter "Known problems".

 Layout**) If you use template layout 1, you should know this: